History of Brazil (1985–present): Bolsonaro administration (2019–2022)

 On 28 October 2018, right wing congressman and former army captain Jair Bolsonaro was elected President of Brazil, defeating Fernando Haddad and disrupting sixteen years of continuous left-wing rule by the Worker's Party (PT).
 With an unprecedented corruption scandal eroding the public's trust of institutions, Bolsonaro's position as a political outsider along with his hardline ideology against crime and corruption helped him win the presidential election, despite his past misogynist or racist remarks and his supportive view of the 21-year dictatorship.
 Bolsonaro took office as president on 1 January 2019.

 During the first year of Bolsonaro's presidency, deforestation of the Amazon rainforest reached its highest level in 11 years in spite of the rainforest's important role in mitigating climate change.
 Bolsonaro's policies of increasing industry in the Amazon and the use of the slash-and-burn method for clearing forest areas eventually lead to a significant increase in Amazon rainforest wildfires in 2019 compared to previous years.

-On 12 November 2019, his government approved the Pension reform in Brazil, which will bring savings of over R$800 billion in 10 years.
+On 12 November 2019, his government approved the pension reform in Brazil, which will bring savings of over R$800 billion in 10 years.

 In May 2020, the nation surpassed various earlier hotspots of the disease to become as of 21 May the third most affected country in the global COVID-19 pandemic.
 In July 2020, Brazil became the second worst COVID-19 affected country in the world.

 Bolsonaro sought a second term in the 2022 Brazilian general election, obtaining 51 million votes in the first round.
 He was ultimately defeated in the second by former president Luiz Inácio Lula da Silva, becoming the first incumbent president in Brazilian history to lose re-election since its creation in 1997.

-The last two years of Bolsonaro's presidency were marked by a constant conflict between the president himself and his allies against the Supreme Federal Court, especially Minister Alexandre de Moraes, who also presided the Superior Electoral Court during the 2022 campaign.
+The last two years of Bolsonaro's presidency were marked by a constant conflict between the president himself and his allies against the Supreme Federal Court, especially Minister Alexandre de Moraes, who also presided over the Superior Electoral Court during the 2022 campaign.
 Following Lula's victory, influent members of the Bolsonaro administration engaged in a coup plot to stop Lula from taking office.
-Convicted on September 11 — when the Supreme Court ruled Bolsonaro and 7 allies as guilty — Bolsonaro will face 27 years and three months in prison.
+Convicted on September 11 2005 — when the Supreme Court ruled Bolsonaro and 7 allies as guilty — Bolsonaro will face 27 years and three months in prison.